rosen-bridge/rosenet/specs/system-design.md

 | Persistence                      | Not planned                                                                         |
 | Discoverability (relays)         | Relays are not meant to be well-known ip addresses and don't need to be discovered  |

+## RoseNet design principles

+### Plug and Play

+RoseNet is designed for easy use with minimal configuration.
+In the RoseNet APIs, many libp2p configurations are intentionally inaccessible, forming a fundamental aspect of its design philosophy.
+The intention is for RoseNet to be employed without extensive customization, relying on configurations only when necessary for optimal node performance.
+If your customization requirements surpass the scope of RoseNet APIs, consider transitioning to direct utilization of libp2p for more granular control over network behavior.

 ## TODO

 _Describe the features in detail_